mudassir182005/phase-2-customer-support-chatbot/README.md

 **Features ✨******
 **24/7 Availability:** Never worry about the limitations of human support hours!
 The chatbot is always available to handle customer queries at any time of the day or night. ⏰
 **Instant Responses:** Provides quick, accurate answers to a wide range of customer questions, improving customer satisfaction. 💨
-Multi-Language Support: Communicate with customers across the globe, breaking down language barriers. 🌍 Natural Language Understanding: Capable of understanding human language in a way that feels natural and intuitive. 🗣️ Easy Integration: Easy to integrate into existing customer support systems or websites. ⚙️
+**Multi-Language Support:** Communicate with customers across the globe, breaking down language barriers. 🌍 **Natural Language Understanding:** Capable of understanding human language in a way that feels natural and intuitive. 🗣️ E**asy Integration:** Easy to integrate into existing customer support systems or websites. ⚙️

 **Installation 🔧**
 To get started with the chatbot, clone this repository to your local machine: